necopinus/necopinus.xyz/newsletters/2016-08-15-a-slow-rate-of-reproduction.md

 Let that sink in for a moment.
 If an individual shark is taking more than 150 years to reach maturity, then restoring the ecosystem that these creature are part of is likely to take in excess of a thousand years.
 Assuming that it can be done at all.

-I don't think many within the environmental movement truly appreciate the magnitude of the task they've set before our species, though there are some outside of it who seem to see the outlines of what may yet be to come...
+I don't think many within the environmental movement truly appreciate the magnitude of the task they've set before our species, though there are some outside of it who seem to see the outlines of what may yet be to come…

 * [There Are Whales Alive Today Who Were Born Before Moby Dick Was Written](http://www.smithsonianmag.com/smart-news/there-are-whales-alive-today-who-were-born-before-moby-dick-was-written-660944/)
 * [These Ridiculously Long-Lived Sharks Are Older Than the United States, and Still Living It Up](http://www.smithsonianmag.com/science-nature/ridiculously-ancient-greenland-sharks-are-older-united-states-180960101/)